 But the challenges of using it as an aviation fuel are daunting.
-GE Aviation’s Sean Binion, the hydrogen engine systems leader for the demonstration program, likens these challenges to those faced by the early space industry.
+GE Aerospace’s Sean Binion, the hydrogen engine systems leader for the demonstration program, likens these challenges to those faced by the early space industry.
 Beyond just the technology development aspect, there are very real issues in establishing operating procedures, the development of new infrastructure and — ultimately — certifying a product.
 He says that it would be impossible without partnerships like this one, which comprises contributors all over the world.

-The engineers at GE Aviation and Safran Aircraft Engines — a team that already numbers 100 and is growing fast — are working to modify a GE Passport jet engine.
+The engineers at GE Aerospace and Safran Aircraft Engines — a team that already numbers 100 and is growing fast — are working to modify a GE Passport jet engine.
 This includes a complete overhaul of its combustor, fuel system and controls system to make them compatible with liquid hydrogen fuel.
 The group picked the Passport because of its size, advanced turbomachinery and ability to operate at the appropriate pressures and temperatures for the flight platform.

 When flight tests begin around the mid-2020s, the modified engine will be mounted on the rear top of the fuselage on an Airbus A380, the world’s largest commercial airliner, powered by its original four engines.
 But the new configuration will allow the team to test the modified hydrogen-powered engine’s emissions, including contrails, and monitor them separately.

-Massimo Varriani, European system leader for the hydrogen program at Avio Aero, a GE Aviation company, says “the purpose of the project is to demonstrate the technology,” and the resulting prototype will later be scalable to work with different sizes of engines and different types of aircraft applications.
+Massimo Varriani, European system leader for the hydrogen program at Avio Aero, a GE Aerospace company, says “the purpose of the project is to demonstrate the technology,” and the resulting prototype will later be scalable to work with different sizes of engines and different types of aircraft applications.
 Ultimately, it could be applied to various designs like Airbus’s three ZEROe concepts, which include a turbofan engine, a turboprop and a futuristic blended-wing design.
 “What is important is that we demonstrate we can fly with an engine that is burning just hydrogen, we have the storage capability of hydrogen in the aircraft and we have a system that is capable of distributing the hydrogen fuel into the combustor with the proper characteristics,” Varriani says.